A Trilogy about the Sixties, Terror Attacks and the Opioid Epidemic

 “My courage or my stupidity?” she said.
 “Look at the lives I’ve ruined.
 The people I loved the most!”

 The storm had surfaced last April.
-Six months of media scandal and people picking sides had worn her down.
+Six months of a media-fueled sex scandal and people picking sides had worn her down.

 “Thank you, I was hoping you’d offer.
 I checked Amtrak, and I can get the 7:46 train out of Yonkers in the morning and get to Buffalo by three.”

 Donna, a 55-year-old ex-minister, had vanished.

 As Ed and I entered, my hand was slippery with sweat on the museum’s handrail as Ed and I stepped onto the escalator, sliding down beside two girders, battered remnants of the Twin Towers.
 I leaned on my cane, steadying myself against the movement and the memories as we descended through the Manhattan bedrock to the Memorial Museum, seven stories below where the Towers once soared.

 The second escalator descended to the vast cavern of Memorial Hall.
 A quote from Virgil: No day shall erase you from the memory of time, blazed from an enormous wall with a thousand different shades of blue, recalling the beautiful sky that hung over that awful day.

 “No day shall ever erase you,” I murmured as we sank lower.

 “How could we ever forget her?”
 Ed said.
 He towered over me, still lean and handsome despite wrinkles under a messy shock of silver hair.
 “Even now I ache, but I still wonder if it was suicide,” rehashing the hole in our hearts for the thousandth time.